wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/4-email-location.md

     ![Add full address](../media/add-full-address.png)

-1. Give your flow a name such as **Send current location To Manager** and click on **Create** which is available on the top-right.
+1. Give your flow a name such as **Send current location to Manager** and click on **Create** which is available on the top-right.

     ![complete flow](../media/complete-flow2.png)